joaopfg/Datathon-SCOR/README.md

 This script will merge the NHANES data and the mortality data.
 At each part, a .csv file is generated with the corresponding merged dataset.

+### Missing value imputation
+Missing value imputation was done using multivariate imputation by chained equations method (Stef van Buuren, Karin Groothuis-Oudshoorn, 2011), implemented in R package mice and factor analysis for mixed data (Husson and Josse, 2015), implemented in R package missMDA.

 ### About the app code
 The app has python backend (using Flask framework) and HTML/CSS frontend (using Jinja templates).
 The backend calls the compressed machine learning models via python's pickle module and a SQL database is used to store user data and transfer it to the other views in the app.